nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 * neutron.services.qos.notification_drivers.qos_base:
-  Defines the interface class for pluggable notification drivers that are used to update backends about create, update, or delete events on any rule or policy.
+  Defines the interface class for pluggable notification drivers that are used to notify backends about create, update, or delete events on any rule or policy.

 * neutron.services.qos.notification_drivers.message_queue:
-  Implements the MQ-based reference notification driver, which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.
+  Implements the MQ-based reference notification driver, which notifies agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.

 * neutron.core_extensions.base: